-As we come out of the post Christmas blues, people are turning their minds to holidays, breaks away, longer evenings and better weather.
-With the day of love and romantic getaways just around the corner and many other seasonal events on the horizon, it’s a good time to start planning your seasonal offers and landing pages.
-Whether your future guests are planning for a fun filled mid term break, St Patrick’s day, Mother’s Day, Easter or the not-so distant dream of long summer holidays, make sure the information they need has the best chance to appear when they are searching for it.
+As we come out of summer, people are turning their minds to Christmas, breaks away and cosy nights in.
+With Halloween and mid-term breaks just around the corner and many other seasonal events on the horizon, it’s a good time to start planning your seasonal offers and landing pages.
+Whether your future guests are planning for a fun filled Halloween getaway, Christmas, or looking ahead to Valentine’s Day, make sure the information they need has the best chance to appear when they are searching for it.

 Combined with a rate strategy to appeal to those searching for a seasonal break, a landing page showcasing what you’re offering will have a number of benefits.
 To make sure your landing pages are getting the visibility they deserve, here are some SEO golden rules when it comes to seasonal pages.

 New pages need time to rank organically.
 It can take anywhere from a few weeks to several months for new pages to appear higher up in the search results, depending on competition, the relevance of the page to the user and other factors.
 We recommend having a content calendar to plan upcoming events and occasions throughout the year.
 This will help you get ahead of the seasonal rush and ensure your content is ready for key events at the crucial times that users are searching.

 Search engines prefer to show the user the most useful and informative results to answer their query.
 Pages with longer content tend to rank better than those with a lower word count.
 As a guideline, we recommend you have at least 300 words on a page, but the longer the better!
 Content over 1,500 words tends to get the best search ranking benefits and engagement.

 Write clear, useful content that preempts questions your guest may have about their upcoming stay, facilities and what they can do in the area.
 Be descriptive with what you are offering and include any unique selling points.